xytrux/Nim-Music-Player/README.md

-# Nim Music Player 🎵
+# Nim Music Server 🎵

-A personal music streaming server built with Nim that can serve music from **Git repositories**!
-Perfect for Railway deployment with private music collections.
+A personal music streaming server built with Nim that can serve music from Git repositories

 ## ✨ Features